 Instructions

 - Preheat oven to 350 degrees Fahrenheit.
-Line a standard-sized cupcake pan with 18 paper cupcake liners and place one Oreo cookie in the bottom of each liner.
+Line a standard-sized cupcake pan (not a mini cupcake pan) with 18 paper liners and place one Oreo cookie in the bottom of each liner.
 Set aside.

-- Place remaining 9 Oreo cookies in a plastic bag, seal shut, and with a rolling pin, gently crush into small pieces.
+- Place remaining 9 Oreo cookies in a plastic bag and seal shut.
+Gently crush into pieces with a rolling pin or mallet.
 Set aside.

 - In a large bowl, add cream cheese.
-With a hand mixer, beat until smooth.
+Using a hand mixer or stand mixer, beat until smooth.
 Add granulated sugar, then mix until smooth.
 Next, add eggs and mix until incorporated.
 Add sour cream and mix until incorporated.
 Last, add vanilla and mix until incorporated.
 Be sure not to over-mix, just mix until each ingredient is incorporated into the batter.
 Stir crumbled Oreo cookies into batter.

-- Refrigerate until ready to serve.
-Optionally, top with whipped cream, chocolate sauce, or fruit sauce.
+- Refrigerate for at least 2 hours, up to 1 day.
+Cheesecakes will sink slightly while chilling.
+Optionally top with whipped cream, chocolate sauce, or fruit sauce.

 Equipment Recommendations